scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 module to provide insights into the nature of neighborhood change in the Los Angeles metropolitan area.
-We utilize the neighborhood types for all census tracts of the Los Angeles metropolitan area across four census years identified by a selected clustering algorithm in the former section as the input for the ``change`` module.
-Among the three clustering algorithms, since SKATER was applied to each cross section of census tracts independently, the yielded clusters are not directly comparable over time.
-Thus, we focuses only on the six neighborhood types identified by the agglomerative Ward method and the fourteen neighborhood types identified by the affinity propagation method.
+We utilize the neighborhood types for all census tracts of the Los Angeles metropolitan area across four census years identified by selected clustering algorithms in the former section as the input for the ``change`` module.
+Among the three clustering algorithms, SKATER was applied to each cross section of census tracts independently yielding clusters which are not directly comparable over time.
+Thus, we focuses only on the six neighborhood types identified by the agglomerative Ward method (Figure :ref:`f:ward`) and the fourteen neighborhood types identified by the affinity propagation method (Figure :ref:`f:ap`).

+We start with the aspatial transition analysis which pools all the time series of neighborhood types and counts how many transitions between any pair of neighborhood types across immediate consecutive census years which are further organized into a :math:`(k,k)` transition count matrix :math:`\pmb{N}`.
+Adopting the maximum likelihood estimator for the first-order Markov transition probability :math:`\hat{p}_{ij} = \frac{n_{ij}}{\sum_{q=1}^k n_{iq} }`, a :math:`(k,k)` transition probability matrix can thus be constructed providing the insights in the probability of falling in any neighborhood type :math:`j` given that it was previously in any neighborhood type :math:`i`.
+Focusing on the six neighborhood types identified by the agglomerative Ward method,

+The transition
+count matrix.
+:math:`(k,k)` matrix: :math:`k=6` for the agglomerative Ward method and :math:`k=14` for the affinity propagation method.

 Since we are experimenting with four census years and